Project

 The paper examines the 2010 Andhra Pradesh microfinance crisis and shows how microfinance initiatives can lead to outcomes such as predatory lending, redistribution from the poor to the rich etc.

-#52 Updated by didi about 7 years ago
+#52 Updated by didi over 7 years ago

 I started reading (more exactly: listening to Ayn Rand.